Private Guided Morocco Tours and Travel

 Day 10

-High Atlas Valleys, Telouet, Salt Mines and Marrakech
+High Atlas Valleys, Telouet, Salt Mines and Marrakesh

 Day 11 & 12

-Explore the back street maze of Marrakech with your guide.
-Visit Ben Youssef Medersa, the Koutoubia mosque, and the Marrakech Museum or the Saadian tombs.
+Explore the back street maze of Marrakesh with your guide.
+Visit Ben Youssef Medersa, the Koutoubia mosque, and the Marrakesh Museum or the Saadian tombs.
 You'll have free time to explore the many restaurants and shops in this most iconic city.
 The vast souk (market) is comprised of many specialist areas e.g. metalwork, carvers, dyers souk, weavers: where you can watch crafters ply their trade.
 Carpets and carpet sellers entice you into their shop with a glass of sweet of mint tea.
 Search hidden shops for treasure, selling Berber jewelry, old silver and African beads; or spices, olives, fresh herbs; or traditional apothecaries where you can buy all manner of potions to heal or cast spells of love or revenge.
-Marrakech is also called the Paris of Africa for her flower lined boulevards and gardens.
-Most notable is the Majorelle estate gardens and museum, previously owned by Yves Saint Laurent.
+Marrakesh is also called the Paris of Africa for the numerous flower lined boulevards and gardens.
+Visit the Majorelle estate garden and museum, previously owned by Yves Saint Laurent.

 Day 13